Vice president

-A vice president, also director in British English, is an officer in government or business who is below the president (chief executive officer) in rank.
+A vice president or vice-president, also director in British English, is an officer in government or business who is below the president (or chief executive officer) in rank.
 It can also refer to executive vice presidents, signifying that the vice president is on the executive branch of the government, university or company.
 The name comes from the Latin term vice meaning "in place of" and typically serves as pro tempore (Latin: ’for the time being’) to the president.
 In some countries, the vice president is called the deputy president.
 In everyday speech, the abbreviation VP is used.

 In government

 In government, a vice president is a person whose primary responsibility is to act in place of the president on the event of the president's death, resignation or incapacity.
 Vice presidents are either elected jointly with the president as their running mate, or more rarely, appointed independently after the president's election.

-Most governments with vice presidents have one person in this role at any time, although in some countries there are two or more vice presidents–an extreme case being Iran's 12 vice presidents.
+Most governments with vice presidents have one person in this role at any time, although in some countries there are two or more vice presidents–an extreme case being Iran's 14 vice presidents.
 If the president is not present, dies, resigns, or is otherwise unable to fulfill their duties, the vice president will generally serve as president.
-In many presidential systems, the vice president does not wield much day-to-day political power, but is still considered an important member of the cabinet.
+In many presidential systems, vice presidents may not wield much day-to-day political power, but are still considered important members of the cabinet, while other vice presidents might not have any purpose beyond acting in place of the president on the event of the president's death, resignation or incapacity.
 A few vice presidents in the Americas also hold the position of president of the senate; this is the case, for example, in Argentina, the United States, and Uruguay.
 The vice president sometimes assumes some of the ceremonial duties of the president, such as attending diplomatic functions and events that the actual president may be too busy to attend; the Vice President of the United States, for example, often attends funerals of world leaders on behalf of the president.
+A vice president, in some cases, may also be appointed by the president as the head of a ministry in the cabinet or to lead certain executive initiatives designated by the president.
 In parliamentary or semi-presidential systems, a vice president may coexist with a prime minister, as is the case in India and Namibia, but the presence of both offices concurrently is rare.